Proof at Last?

 Human knowledge is limited.
 The universe still holds many mysteries.
 Science is a process of discovery, not a set of final, unquestionable conclusions.
 As ignorant as the ancients seem to us today, we will appear fully as ignorant to our great-great-great-great grandchildren.

 Does ESP exist?
 No. At least, we have no firm evidence for its existence.
 Lots of people believe in it.
 The US government has spent wads of money trying to develop and use it for espionage.
 Cops call on psychics for help in murder investigations.
 People check their horoscopes in the newspaper.
 We kiss rabbits’ feet, look for four-leaf clovers, wear our lucky underpants...
 But what has come of such efforts?
 Nothing.
 Or, if not nothing, then next-to-nothing.
 (The US government stopped wasting its money on this stuff some time ago.
 At least, so I’ve read — and I have a hunch that it is true.)

 Hunches.
 We all have hunches.
 Are these reliable?
 How many people do you know who have hit the jackpot in a lottery playing hunches?*

 Some hunches work, or seem to work.
-If we accept the stories of hunches that worked, and disregard the zillions of hunches that proved false, we might be impressed.
+If we accept the stories about hunches that worked, and disregard the zillions of stories about hunches that proved false, we might be impressed.